ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The data type for this type of submodule is an array consisting of two data items: an algorithm identifier and a byte string containing the digest.
 The hash algorithm identifier is always from the COSE Algorithm registry, {{IANA.COSE.Algorithms}}.
 Either the integer or string identifier may be used.
 The hash algorithm identifier is never from the JOSE Algorithm registry.

 A detached EAT bundle, described in {{DEB}}, may be used to convey detached claims sets and the EAT containing the corresponding detached digests.
-EAT, however, doesn't require use of a detached EAT bundle.
+EAT, however, does not require use of a detached EAT bundle.
 Any other protocols may be used to convey detached claims sets and the EAT containing the corresponding detached digests.
 Detached Claims-Sets must not be modified in transit, else validation will fail.